Does Sculptra Cause Cancer? What the Experts Say

 It’s reassuring to know that dermal fillers aren’t just any product you can buy off a shelf.
 The U.S. Food and Drug Administration (FDA) classifies dermal fillers as medical devices and puts them through a strict regulatory process before they can be used.
 Most FDA-approved fillers are temporary, which means your body naturally and harmlessly breaks them down over several months or years.
 This is a built-in safety feature.
 This rigorous oversight ensures that any filler used by a qualified medical professional in the U.S. has met high standards for both safety and effectiveness, giving you peace of mind.

-What Are the Real Risks and Side Effects of Dermal Fillers?
+What Are the Real Risks of Dermal Fillers?

 It’s completely normal to have questions about the safety of any cosmetic treatment.
 When it comes to dermal fillers, being informed about the potential risks and side effects is the first step toward a positive and safe experience.
 The good news is that fillers have a well-established safety profile when administered by a qualified medical professional.
 Most side effects are minor and temporary, resolving on their own within a short period.